 Most providers offer a generic Growth, Balanced and Conservative fund structure to cater to people’s needs.
 But you need to be careful because a growth fund could mean different things to different providers.
 Check the asset allocations of your chosen fund to make sure that it is giving you an appropriate asset allocation mix for you.
-For more on this, check out our post, Is a growth fund really a growth fund?
+For more on this, check out our post, 'Why having a personalised KiwiSaver portfolio matters'.

 - If you’re investing for the longer term you need a high proportion of growth assets (though you will be exposed to more ups and downs).

 - If you’re investing for the short term (approaching retirement or looking to purchase a home) then you need to have a higher proportion of fixed income assets.